ZeweiSong/Fantastic-Genomes-And-Where-To-Find-Them/README.md

     d__Fungi;p__Ascomycota;c__Unclassified;
     d__Fungi;p__Basidiomycota;c__Unclassified;

 Here the Phylum of c__Unclassified is not unique.
 This will create bias when reads are assigned to this bin, or when the taxonomic strcuture is used.
+Another problem maker is "g_Candida".

+We fix such inconsistence by assigning the upstream name to Unclassified or Candida.
+The taxonomic string above will be changed to:

+    d__Fungi;p__Ascomycota;c__UnclassifiedAscomycota;
+    d__Fungi;p__Basidiomycota;c__UnclassifiedBasidiomycota;

+fin